ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 * CVEID: [CVE-2017-5715](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5715)
 * CVEID: [CVE-2017-5754](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5754)

-## National Language support
+## Globalization
 {: #relnotes_v24-nls}

-Starting with the V2.4 release, National Language Support (NLS) is available for {{site.data.keyword.vmwaresolutions_short}}.
+Starting with the V2.4 release, globalization is available for {{site.data.keyword.vmwaresolutions_short}}.
 All features on the console, including the user documentation, are available in multiple languages.

 The following languages are supported, in addition to English: